Galaxy Unpacked’s environments delivered on the wow factor for its tech-savvy in-person and online audiences.

 In addition to putting partners that complement its products on stage, Samsung invited the Samsung Member community, a group of select consumers.
 This select group had access to a front-row experience that they could share with their networks and audiences, further helping tell the story of the event.

-Like Samsung, many brands and organizations are becoming more selective about the sponsors and influencers with which they partner.
-“Event hosts really want to make sure that the sponsors that are there are highly relevant to both their audience and also to their brand and their brand message and the event message,” Judge said.
+Like Samsung, many brands and organizations are becoming more selective about influencers and other partners.
+“Event hosts really want to make sure that the partners that are there are highly relevant to both their audience and also to their brand and their brand message and the event message,” Judge said.

-By identifying sponsors and thought leaders who share similar values and who can advocate for their message, event producers can increase awareness of both their event and their partners.
-But those sponsor activations have to be intentional.
+By identifying partners and thought leaders who share similar values and who can advocate for their message, event producers can increase awareness of both their event and their partners.
+But those partner activations have to be intentional.
 “It’s not just sponsoring the Wi-Fi or the F&B; it’s something that’s very specific to that brand,” Judge said.
-“It’s helpful for retaining sponsors year after year because they’re getting more ROI.”
+“It’s helpful for retaining partners year after year because they’re getting more ROI.”

 Which in turn, helps attendees get greater ROE — return on experience.